m-kabir02/m-kabir02/README.md

 # I'm Mosammad Kabir 👩‍💻

-I am a junior at Brooklyn College studying Computer Science.
+I am a Computer Science major at Brooklyn College.
 I strive to become a skilled software engineer and create user-friendly applications that solve real-world problems.
 Completed an AI & Automation Externship at Outamation via Extern and was previously a SWE intern at Cognizant.

 Thanks for stopping by!